Career TipsFeb 28, 2025· 7 min read· Updated Jul 7, 2026

 How to Tailor Your Cover Letter to a Job Description

 Generic cover letters don't work.
-But "tailoring" doesn't mean rewriting everything.
-It means knowing which parts to change — and how.
+But "tailoring" doesn't mean rewriting everything from scratch.
+It means knowing which parts to change and how.
 Here's the step-by-step.

 Why Tailoring Actually Matters

 Two things are reading your cover letter before a human is.
-First, an ATS (applicant tracking system).
-It scans for keyword overlap between your letter and the job description.
-Low overlap means automatic rejection at many companies.
-Second, the hiring manager — who is pattern-matching for relevance in about 7 seconds.
+First, an ATS (applicant tracking system) scans for keyword overlap between your letter and the job description.
+Low overlap means automatic rejection at many companies, often before anyone has glanced at your name.
+Second, the hiring manager, who is pattern-matching for relevance in roughly 7 seconds.

 A tailored cover letter passes both filters.
 A generic one often fails both.
-The good news is you don't need to write it from scratch each time.
-You need a system.
+The good news?
+You don't need to rewrite it from scratch each time.
+You need a system, and this is it.

 Step 1: Pull the High-Frequency Phrases

 Read the job description and note every phrase that appears more than once.
-Companies repeat the things they care about.
-If "cross-functional collaboration" appears in three different sections, they mean it.
-If "data-driven decisions" is in the headline and again in the requirements, it's a priority.
+Companies repeat the things they actually care about.
+If "cross-functional collaboration" shows up in three different sections, they mean it.
+If "data-driven decisions" is in the headline and again in the requirements list, it's a genuine priority, not filler.

 Write those phrases down.
-You're going to work them into your cover letter naturally — not as a list, but woven into your narrative.
+You're going to work them into your cover letter naturally, not as a list, but woven into your narrative so they read as if you'd have written them anyway.

-Also note the job title itself.
-ATS systems often score for exact title matches.
-If you're applying to a "Senior Product Designer" role and your letter only says "designer", you'll score lower than a letter that includes the full title.
+Also note the exact job title.
+ATS systems often score for title matches, so if you're applying to a "Senior Product Designer" role and your letter only says "designer", you'll score lower than a letter that includes the full title.

 Step 2: Use Word Mirroring

 Word mirroring means using the same vocabulary the job description uses, rather than your preferred synonyms.
-This sounds obvious, but it's easy to miss (and that's a surprisingly common mistake).
+This sounds obvious, but it's surprisingly easy to miss, and it's one of the most common gaps I see in cover letters.

-If the posting says "managed stakeholder relationships", don't write "worked with key stakeholders" in your letter.
-Write "managed stakeholder relationships".
-The ATS is doing string matching — synonyms don't score the same.
+If the posting says "managed stakeholder relationships", don't write "worked with key stakeholders."
+Write "managed stakeholder relationships."
+The ATS is doing string matching.
+Synonyms don't score the same, even when they mean the same thing.

 Mirroring also has a psychological effect on the human reader.
-When they see their own words reflected back with context, it creates a sense of fit.
-It reads like you understand what the role actually needs.
+When they see their own language reflected back with real context, it creates a feeling of fit.
+It reads like you understand what the role actually needs, because you used the same words to describe it.

 Step 3: Match Your Experience to Their Problems

 Job descriptions describe a problem.
-The company needs someone to do X, fix Y, or build Z. Your cover letter should show that you've solved a version of that problem before.
+The company needs someone to do X, fix Y, or build Z. Your cover letter should show you've solved a version of that problem before, not that you could probably solve it, but that you already have.

-Here's the pattern: "You're looking for someone who can [specific requirement from JD].
-In my last role at [company], I [specific example of doing exactly that] — which resulted in [concrete outcome]."
-That structure works every time.
+Here's the pattern: "You're looking for someone who can [specific requirement from the JD].
+In my last role at [company], I [specific example of doing exactly that], which resulted in [concrete outcome]."
+That structure works every time because it connects their need directly to your proof.

 EXAMPLE

 "You're looking for someone to own the full content pipeline from brief to publish.
-At TechCo, I built that process from scratch — took us from 2 articles a month to 14, without adding headcount."
+At TechCo, I built that process from scratch.
+It took us from 2 articles a month to 14, without adding headcount."

 Step 4: Address the "Why This Company" Part

 Every hiring manager wants to know: why us specifically?
-And most cover letters answer this badly, with vague lines about admiring the company's culture or growth.
+And most cover letters answer this badly, with vague lines about admiring the company's culture or being excited about the growth trajectory.
+That's the answer everyone gives.

 Step 5: Check Your Keyword Density

 Before you send, do a final keyword pass.
-Copy the job description into a text editor.
-Copy your cover letter next to it.
-Compare the key phrases — do they appear in both?
+Copy the job description into a text editor, copy your cover letter next to it, and compare the key phrases.
+Do they appear in both?
 If the JD mentions "agile methodology" four times and your letter has it zero times, fix that.

 Aim for natural inclusion, not stuffing.
 If you've mentioned a phrase twice, that's probably enough.
 The goal is ATS match rate, not repetition.
-Read the final version out loud and check it still sounds like a person wrote it.
+Read the final version out loud and make sure it still sounds like a person wrote it, not a keyword list with sentences around it.

 The same approach applies to your resume.
 Our guide on tailoring your resume without rewriting it covers the resume side of this in detail.